A linear AFL for quaternion algebras: Statement of Results

 \item Assume that $g\in G_{1/2, \mbY, \rs}$ is regular semi-simple with $π^{-n}\Inv(g;πT) \in T^n + πO_F[T]$.
 Then there exists a regular semi-simple $\wt g\in G_{0, \mbY, \mr{rs}}$ with $\Inv(\wt g; T) = π^{-n}\Inv(g; πT)$ and

 \end{enumerate} \end{thm}

+The proof of Theorem \ref{thm:auxiliary} will be constructive in the sense that we work with explicit orbit representatives $γ$ resp. $g$ and then define concrete elements $\wt{γ}$ and $\wt g$.

 The condition on the invariants of $γ \in G'$ resp. $g\in G_{1/2}$ or $g\in G_{1/2, \mbY}$ in Theorem \ref{thm:auxiliary} can also be formulated by saying that $z_γ^2/π \in L_γ$ resp. $z_g^2/π\in L_g$ are topologically nilpotent.
 It is clear that Theorem \ref{thm:auxiliary} immediately implies Theorems \ref{thm:FL} and \ref{thm:main} for such elements.
-Moreover, the cases where $z_γ^2/π$ or $z_g^2/π$ are not integral over $\O_F$ are trivial: Here, all orbital integrals or intersection numbers in question vanish.
+Moreover, the cases where $z_γ^2/π$ or $z_g^2/π$ are not integral over $\O_F$ are trivial: Here, all orbital integrals or intersection numbers in question vanish, a fact proven in Corollary \ref{vanish_par}, Lemma \ref{vanish_b} and Lemma \ref{lem:integrality_y}.
 This leaves the edge cases where $z_γ^2/π$ or $z_g^2/π$ are integral but not topologically nilpotent.
 We will prove some auxiliary results (Corollary \ref{reduction}, Lemma \ref{reduction_b}, Proposition \ref{prop:factorization_geometric}) that allow to split off the non-topologically nilpotent part and to treat it separately.